 When the legislation once again made it to the floor, it was filibustered by Jesse Helms, the Republican senator from North Carolina.
 As Helms pressed to introduce FBI smear material on King—whom the agency had spent years trying to pinpoint as a Communist and threat to the United States during the height of his influence—into the Congressional record, tensions boiled over.
 Daniel Patrick Moynihan, the senator from New York, brought the materials onto the floor, then dropped them to the ground in disgust in a pivotal moment of the debate.

-It wasn’t until 2000 that every state in the Union finally observed Martin Luther King, Jr. Day.
-Today, the holiday is still celebrated in conjunction with a celebration of Confederate figures in some states—but after three decades of contention and controversy, it is observed.
+It wasn’t until 2000 that every state in the Union observed Martin Luther King Jr. Day.
+Today, the holiday is still celebrated in conjunction with a celebration of Confederate figures in a couple states (Mississippi and Alabama), but after decades of contention and controversy, it is observed.